scc-digitalhub/docs/user/docs/scenarios/whisper-fine-tuning/intro.md

 ## Requirements

 You'll need a HuggingFace token that has access to the voice library we will use.
-Enable your token to access [this repository](https://huggingface.co/datasets/mozilla-foundation/common_voice_17_0).
+Enable your token to access [this repository](https://huggingface.co/datasets/fsicoli/common_voice_17_0).

-Create a workspace on Coder for Jupyter, with GPU enabled.
+Create a workspace on Coder for Jupyter.
 When the workspace is up, access Jupyter and create a new notebook.

 ## Set-up